bebop-001/adb_proxy/README.txt

     uninstall : unistall package: remove the apk indicated by the package regex passed in.

 I use it on Linux.
-It might run on CPAN under windows but I don't know.
+It might run on Cygwin under windows but I don't know.